micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 Your ox _shall be_ slaughtered before your eyes, but you shall not eat of it; your donkey _shall be_ violently taken away from before you, and shall not be restored to you; your sheep _shall be_ given to your enemies, and you shall have no one to rescue _them._

 ###### 32
-Your sons and your daughters _shall be_ given to another people, and your eyes shall look and fail _with longing_ for them all day long; and _there shall be_ [^i]no strength in your hand.
+Your sons and your daughters _shall be_ given to another people, and your eyes shall look and fail _with longing_ for them all day long; and _there shall be_ no strength in your hand.

 ###### 33
 A nation whom you have not known shall eat the fruit of your land and the produce of your labor, and you shall be only oppressed and crushed continually.